acrossfields/idilsezer/en/index.md

 permalink: /en/
 ---

-This will be my Home page in English.
+This will be my home page.